Alerts

 |

-2 | Alert status tabs | The alert status provides sufficient information to quickly recognize an event's current state.
+2 | Alert status tabs | The alert status provides the details to recognize an event's current state quickly.
 You can view the count of the alerts and their severity in a specific state. |

 3 | Search bar | You can quickly find and filter alerts using the smart, case-insensitive search bar.
 You can enter keywords or full sentences for filtering.
 It searches across alert description, entity name, application, tags, and related entities.
 This ensures the system returns all relevant matching alerts, not just those that match the main description. |